arnavgautam/TreeHacks2015/HOLs/HOL-DeploySharePointVMs/HOL.md

 	_Downloading publish-settings file_

 	> **Note:** The download page shows you how to import the publish-settings file using the Visual Studio Publish box.
-This lab will show you how to import it using the Windows Azure PowerShell Cmdlets instead.
+This lab will show you how to import it using the Microsoft Azure PowerShell Cmdlets instead.

-1. Search for **Windows Azure PowerShell** in the Start screen and choose **Run as Administrator**.
+1. Search for **Microsoft Azure PowerShell** in the Start screen and choose **Run as Administrator**.

 1. Change the PowerShell execution policy to **RemoteSigned**.
 When asked to confirm press **Y** and then **Enter**.